Factorization of the Partial Covariance in Singly-Connected Path Diagrams: Introduction

 \section{Introduction}

 To ease interpretation, linear structural equation models are typically represented as path diagrams: Nodes represent random variables, directed edges represent direct causal relationships, and bidirected edges represent confounding, i.e. correlation between error terms.
 Moreover, each directed edge is annotated with the corresponding coefficient in the linear structural equation model, a.k.a. path coefficient.
 Likewise, each bidirected edge is annotated with the corresponding error correlation.
 A path diagram also brings in computational benefits.
 For instance, the covariance $\sigma_{XY}$ of two random variables $X$ and $Y$ can be determined from the path diagram.
 Specifically, $\sigma_{XY}$ can be expressed as the sum over the paths from $X$ to $Y$ of the product of path coefficients and error covariances of the edges in the path \citep{Wright1921,Pearl2009}.
 Hence, the covariance factorizes over the edges and nodes in the paths.
-In this work, we develop a similar factorization for the partial covariance $\sigma_{XY \cdot Z}$ in singly-connected path diagrams, i.e. no undirected cycle exists.
-Moreover, we use the factorization to show that Simpson's paradox cannot occur in any singly-connected path diagram.
+In this work, we develop a similar factorization for the partial covariance $\sigma_{XY \cdot Z}$ in singly-connected path diagrams, i.e. the underlying undirected graph is a tree and, thus, no undirected cycle exists.
+While path analysis in a singly-connected path diagram determines the contribution of each node and edge to the covariance, our results determine the contribution of each node and edge to the partial covariance.
+Moreover, we use our results to show that Simpson's paradox cannot occur in singly-connected path diagrams.
 For path diagrams, Simpson's paradox can be described as the reversal of the sign of the regression coefficient of a random variable $Y$ on a second variable $X$ upon conditioning on a set of variables $Z$ \citep{Pearl2009,Pearl2014}.